 - Do not pressure for an answer right away; agree to a future meeting.

 - If they challenge your request, remain calm while presenting other reasons or examples.

 - If they still do not agree to the raise, ask what you can do to increase your chances in the future.

 - If the meeting goes poorly, you may need to consider your future with the company and whether it is worthwhile exploring other opportunities.

-Teaching Assertiveness to Students and Youth
+Educating Students and Youth About Assertiveness

 From an early age, it is helpful to recognize the importance of setting and working toward goals.

 Goals are motivating, encourage us to learn more, and help us develop.
 Goals guide our decision making and help us identify when we need to be more assertive (Hill, 2020).

 Goals are often more achievable when broken down into smaller steps, with a plan for each one.

 Identifying and adhering to boundaries can be difficult at any age, especially when we are young (Hill, 2020).